Cup Coproducts in Hopf Cyclic Cohomology: K u nneth formulas

 \section{K\"{u}nneth formulas}

 In this section we recall the K\"{u}nneth formula for Hochschild and cyclic (co)homology of (co)cyclic modules and introduce a formula for the periodic case.
-If $C$ and $C'$ are cocyclic objects in the category of vector spaces, we have the following K\"{u}nneth formula: The above isomorphism is induced by the following natural map The same map induces an isomorphism for Hochschild homology of cyclic modules.
+If $C$ and $C'$ are cocyclic objects in the category of vector spaces, we have the following K\"{u}nneth formula: The above isomorphism is induced by the shuffle map and following natural map \cite{L} The same maps induce an isomorphism for Hochschild homology of cyclic modules.

 In the case of cyclic homology we do not have an isomorphism similar to \eqref{kun}.
-Instead, there is a short exact sequence \cite{ka,kas1,L}:
+Instead, there is a short exact sequence \cite{bn, ka,kas1,L}: